-Esaw Garner lit a remembrance candle on the anniversary of Garner's death, as she did on the first anniversary, but the stalls in the federal investigation have left her tired, according to a New York Times profile.
+Garner’s widow, Esaw Garner, who has lit remembrance candles on the anniversaries of his death, has said the stalls in the federal investigation have left her tired, according to a New York Times profile.

-Garner’s mother, Gwen Carr, has remained politically active in the two years since her son’s death.
+Garner’s mother, Gwen Carr, has remained politically active in the years since her son’s death.
 Carr was a vocal supporter of Gov. Andrew Cuomo’s July 2015 executive order that gave the state attorney general the ability to take over any case in which a law enforcement officer kills an unarmed civilian.
-So far this year, Attorney General Eric Schneiderman has taken over six statewide cases, including the shooting of a Brooklyn man by an off-duty cop sitting in his car.

 Garner’s death was one of the first to be caught on video and uploaded on the internet for all to see.
-It quickly went viral, and set the case apart from other high-profile deaths where police and witness accounts had to be dissected.
+The footage, shot by Ramsey Orta, quickly went viral, and set the case apart from other high-profile deaths where police and witness accounts had to be dissected.

-A special grand jury was convened in Staten Island to examine the evidence, but in December 2014 ultimately decided not to indict Pantaleo.
-It deliberated for nine weeks, heard testimony from 50 witnesses, and viewed 60 exhibits.
+A special grand jury was convened in Staten Island to examine the evidence, but in December 2014, it ultimately decided not to indict Pantaleo.
+The panel deliberated for nine weeks, heard testimony from 50 witnesses and viewed 60 exhibits.